UK-based TMO Renewables building cellulosic fuel plant in Brazil

-SAO PAULO UK-based TMO Renewables said on Friday it plans to build Brazil's first commercially viable second-generation ethanol plant, betting on the South American country's need for non-food-based biofuels.
+SAO PAULO, April 12 UK-based TMO Renewables said on Friday it plans to build Brazil's first commercially viable second-generation ethanol plant, betting on the South American country's need for non-food-based biofuels.

 The firm is investing an initial $30 million with Brazil's Usina Santa Maria to open a 10 million liter cellulosic bioethanol plant, and later plans to build a full-scale industrial plant in Brazil's São Paulo state.